 Plant based – similar to Veganism but focused on health and inclusion of whole plant based foods.

-Ethical omnivore – A plant based diet with the additional of ethically sourced animal products to varying quantities.
-(Excludes factory farmed produce).
+Ethical omnivore – A plant based diet, focused on nutrition with the additional of quality animal products as you choose. (i.e. excludes all factory farmed produce).

 Flexitarian – Also know as a flexible vegetarian.
 Adding occasional animal products.